 - cell phone adapter to plug into lighter or with a solar charger

 It's important to update these items on a regular basis as your children grow or as food spoils and expires.
-We learned the hard way with what we thought were our emergency food supplies!
+We learned the hard way with what we thought was our emergency food supplies!
 It all rotted and expired within a couple of years and we had to toss it all away.
 What a waste of our limited funds.

 To minimize food spoilage issues, consider buying foods made for long-term storage as well as AlexaPure water filtration bottles for drinking out of streams or questionable water sources.